<!--

 // =========================================================================

-/// @notice Creates a new immutable compound policy
+/// @notice Creates a new compound policy (structurally immutable — references cannot be changed after creation)

 /// @param senderPolicyId Policy ID to check for transfer senders